ryefahim/COS30047/README.md

 1. Launch Jupyter Notebook from Terminal
 2. Open Models/Classification/train_cnn.ipynb in the browser and run all cells
 3. Open Models/Classification/eval_and_export_cnn.ipynb in the browser and run all cells
+4. Results would be stored under /Models/CNN/ folder